michaelkkehoe/bpf-workshop/README.md

 BFP is an exciting and developing space and I wanted to build something

 ### Can I use this repository to conduct my own public/ private workshop?
 Yes!
-But please let me ([@michaelkkehoe](https://twitter.com/michaelkkehoe) on Twitter) know, or update the above section.
+But please let me know via raising an issue, or update the above section.

 ### I found a bug
 See 'Contributions' above